iam-Aslam/Github-Top-Starred-Repo-Lister/README.md

 4 - Pull-to-Refresh: Allows users to pull down the repository list to refresh and get the latest data from the GitHub API.
 5 - Error Handling: Provides a robust error-handling mechanism to gracefully handle API errors and connectivity issues.
 6 - Responsive UI: The app's user interface is designed to be responsive and work well on different screen sizes.
+7 - Unit test: The app has successfully completed the unit test.

 Project Structure:-
 The project follows the Model-View-Controller (MVC) architectural pattern to keep the codebase well-organized and maintainable.
 Here's a brief overview of the project structure: